 Please keep in mind that all Conference Approved Literature is subject to Trademark and Copyright regulations.
 General documents that can be screen-shared are our Legacies (Steps, Traditions and Concepts), the preamble and suggested closing, as long as they show proper copyright credits.
 These can also be distributed to the members of a group who are involved in chairing or hosting a meeting, the same way our regular meetings make them available as photocopied materials.
 They cannot be emailed to all members or posted on any kind of online medium.

 Good meeting management requires helping hands

 You don’t have to do it alone: the general rule of thumb suggests that at least 2 members help with meeting management.
 One can chair, do readings and lead discussions.
 The other can act as a co-host and moderator.
-Managing a meeting requires focus and leadership and it is recommended to rotate the tasks regularly amongst members.
+Managing a meeting requires focus and leadership and it is recommended to ask members to commit to rotating these tasks regularly.
 This ensures that all can regularly share and find serenity in the meeting without being preoccupied with meeting management.
 It also gives other members the opportunity to experience this new way of being in service to their group.